 Some might say that the restaurant industry is experiencing a downturn.
-That only 10% of restaurants make it past the three year hump (actually that’s a myth, the real number is around 41%).
-That online ordering from companies like Blue Apron are killing the industry.
+That only 10% of restaurants make it past the three-year hump (actually that’s a myth, the real number is around 41%).
+That online ordering from companies like Blue Apron is killing the industry.
 That just like other brick and mortar businesses, the food & beverage industry is destined to die a slow and prolonged death.

 Ignore the fake news

 Ignore the fake restaurant news.
 In 2019’s reality, the US food and beverage industry consist of over 1 million restaurants and over 15 million employees, which is projected to account for $825 billion in annual revenue – in the US alone!

 Skeptical millennials might claim that these figures are nice but most of this revenue goes to large companies like Starbucks or MickeyD’s.
 Truth of the matter is that 9 out of 10 restaurants have fewer than 50 employees and 7 out of 10 restaurants are single-location operations.
 That money stays local and restaurants are instrumental engines of local commerce.
 There you go hipsters, if you want to give it to the man – keep eating at your local eateries.

 One such local eatery is El Caribeno.
 El Caribeno is a Georgian (the state, not the country) bakery and deli specializing in Caribbean cuisine.
 El Caribeno is based out of Lawrenceville and has about 10 employees.
 So, according to the statistics above, El Caribeno is your classic local restaurant.
 In fact, El Caribeno is in the process of opening up its second location, which is why they’re a great illustration of the state local restaurants are in 2019.

 El Caribeno is experiencing rapid growth, which means that the need to rapidly hire new employees is on the horizon and that things can get a bit chaotic at times.